Create color-coded maps

 • Hover over an item in the table and the corresponding area is highlighted on the map.

-• Click Export to Excel to export the data from the color-coded map to an Excel worksheet.
+• Click Export to Excel Export to export the data from the color-coded map to an Excel worksheet.

 Map styles

-You can explore your data through a variety of map styles.
+You can visualize your data through a variety of map styles.
 When you style a color-coded map, the type of data and number of variables determine the styling options.
 You can experiment with color ramps, line weights, transparency, symbols, and other graphic elements, and see your choices reflected immediately on the map.
 The map styles are described below.

 Note: